mgunawan92/Algorithmic_Trading_Bot/README.md

     - When volatility for security is high, lookback length reaches further into previous history, and vice-versa when volatility is low
     - Doing so allows for algorithm to automatically adapt to changes in volatility

-Algorithm built using Python, Numpy Library, and QuantConnect Platform
+Algorithm built using Python3, Numpy Library, and QuantConnect Platform